ClaudioESSilva/claudioessilva.github.io/content/post/2020-02-12-change-outlook-sender-mailbox-with-powershell-a-workaround.md

 $Mail.GetInspector.Activate()
 ```

 <blockquote>Note: The second line (`Activate()`) is being used because the mail will not be sent automatically, it will be a manual process after the colleague checks a couple of things.
-This way, activate will bring the focus to the window and this way we can see the magic happening!</blockquote>
+This way, activate will bring the focus to the window and this way we can see the magic happening!

 To set the To and CC (which is optional) emails is easy as setting the properties' values.
 ``` powershell